obvioussean/vsts-extension-wit-autosave/README.md

 For feedback/questions contact me on Twitter: [@sferg_msft](https://twitter.com/sferg_msft).

 ### Known Issues:
-* HTML fields move cursor to beginning after autosave
+* After autosave, the cursor moves to the start of the current line for HTML fields